kootenpv/just/README.md

 data = just.write("data/txt/deep/1.png", mkdir_no_exist=True) # default
 ```

-There's also an option to skip if the file exists, but this is not `True` by default.
+There's also an option to skip writing if the file exists, but this is not `True` by default.

 ```python
 data = just.write("data/txt/deep/1.png", skip_if_exist=False) # default